Policies and Procedures

 - Trial Guidelines for Championship updated December 2017 .docx .pdf

 - Contract for clubs hosting the AWMA National Championship - (Revised December 2019) As of August 11, 2008, a flat fee of $25 from each entry to the annual AWMA National championships be donated to a fund for the following year's national event.
-As of 2013, the base contribution from the AWMA will be raised from $1500 to $2000.
+As of 2020, the base contribution from the AWMA will be raised to $5000.

 - Policy on trophies at the AWMA National IPO Championship — Effective Jan.
 31, 2014